 WESSA has been involved in elephant conservation issues for possibly most of its almost 90 year existence.
 Elephants and their conservation were central to WESSAs successful campaigning for the establishment of the Kruger National Park in 1926 and the Addo Elephant National Park in 1931 (in addition to campaigning for the expansion of the park in 2002).

-WESSA is also working to address the situation by:
+WESSA is currently working to address the situation by:

 - Exploring a funded research study of elephant contraception, in partnership with a provincial conservation agency, which we believe will contribute to making available practical elephant management options in the face of the conflicted status of elephants in our country’s reserves.

 - Raising awareness about wildlife crime and the need for extensive ecosystem conservation by using elephants as a “keystone” species.